FAQ

 I am a part-owner of a cooperatively owned farm business, is my farm eligible to receive a grant?

 These grants will be given to individual owners.
-Individuals who own parts of a cooperative operation are eligible to apply and may put their funding toward projects, but the cooperative must pick an individual owner to represent the operation on the application.
+Individuals who own part of a cooperative operation are eligible to apply and may put their funding toward projects, but the cooperative must pick an individual owner to represent the operation on the application.

-I have a hand-shake or verbal agreement to use the land and/or equipment for my operations, can I still apply?
+I have a handshake or verbal agreement to use the land and/or equipment for my operations, can I still apply?

 My project budget exceeds PCF’s maximum grant bid, can I still apply?